MemVerge/splash/CONTRIBUTING.md

 # Contributing

 ## How to contribute
-Contributing is welcome in this project.
+We greatly appreciate and welcome your contributions to Splash!
 We are using a light-weight process for all code changes.

-Please file an issue describing the bug or feature you are trying to address before creating a PR(pull request).
-It would help the maintainer to better understand the problem.
+Please file an issue describing the bug or the feature you are trying to address before creating a pull request (PR).
+It would help the maintainers to better understand your efforts.

 After a PR is created, online CI will be triggered automatically.

 ### Development model
 Use [this branching model](https://nvie.com/posts/a-successful-git-branching-model/) as reference.
-* Create an issue in github.
+* Create an issue on github.
 * Fork your own repo.
 * Create a new branch from `development` for your development.
-* Create a PR from your branch to the `development` branch
+* Create a PR from your branch to the `development` branch.
-* Make sure your PR meets the PR criteria.
+* Make sure your PR meets the criterias listed below.
 * Address the review comments.
-* Squash and merge your PR in the rebase way.
+* Squash and merge your PR via rebasing.

 ### PR criteria
-Please make sure your PR reaches following criteria:
+Please make sure your PR satisfies the following criteria:

-* Include the issue number in your PR title like this:
+* Include the issue number in your PR title using the following format:
   ```
   [SPLASH-05] Add HDFS implementation...
   ```